programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 >
 > The command line tool [CSVKit](https://csvkit.readthedocs.io/en/1.0.2/) is also a useful command line utility that can help
 > you to manipulate your CSV files and test that they are well formed.
 > CSVKit is a powerful suite of tools with many options.
-Describing it is beyond the scope of this lesson.
+Describing it in detail is beyond the scope of this lesson.

 Neo4j's batch import tool takes CSV files and imports them.
 This command line tool is stored in the installation directory of Neo4j in the **bin/** directory.

 > On Windows, you can find the bin directory in the Neo4j installation folder.
+> The file will also be located in the bin directory except it will have a .bat extension.
+>
 > On a Mac, you can find the bin directory by using the command line to navigate to:
 > /Applications/Neo4j Community Edition [Version number].app/Contents/Resources/app/

 ```
-bin/neo4j-import --into OurNewDatabase.db
+bin/neo4j-import --into OurNewDatabase.graphdb
     --nodes:Company companies.csv
     --relationships:CONTAINS director_details.csv
 ```
-> Note: On Windows machines the file will also be located in the bin directory except it will have a .bat extension.

 This process assumes that your data is cleanly separated into node and edge CSV files.
 The columns in each CSV will have to be properly named to tell the import tools how to properly create relationships.